 3) Motivation, Value, Anxiety

-We get a lot of clients with a poorly written landing page copy.
+We get a lot of clients with a poorly written landing page copy and little knowledge of CRO.
 Of course, writing quality copy is hard and usually takes a lot of work from a fully specialized professional.

 But it is still possible for a person with some writing talent to create a landing page that makes sense.
 These are just some basic steps that need to be followed.

-Below are the obvious topics a copywriter needs to address:
+Below are the obvious topics a copywriter needs to address to reach the base levels of landing page CRO:

 Typically this is what you should talk about first.
 Find a juicy, authentic way to express: